 This morning, that was me!
 And, even as hyper-aware as I am, I still *nearly* clicked on it.

-Then of course, a closer inspection tells the story – firstly, our voice messages look very different to this, AND we haven’t changed the system lately, and secondly, that email address is really suspect.
+Then of course, a closer inspection tells the story – firstly, our voice messages look very different to this, AND we haven’t changed the system lately, and thirdly, that email address is really suspect.

 The point is, even though those clues are VERY obvious, the busier you are, the more vulnerable you are.
 The more layers of security we can add, the more risk we can reduce (but alas, never eliminate)